 Finally, researchers have recognized that demographic factors can be an important factor in tsunami casualties (summarized by González-Riancho Calzada and others [2015]).
 This is because specific age groups have been recognized as having different evacuation speeds, which affects their evacuation potential.
 Accordingly, FEMA (2013, 2017) incorporated population demographics into the FEMA Hazus casualty model.
 This is accomplished by differentiating those people < 65 years with those \geq 65 years in the Hazus tsunami casualty model (FEMA, 2017), with the latter group assumed to evacuate at slower walking speeds; a 0.8 walking speed reduction factor was used to account for travel speeds used by persons \geq 65 (see Section 2.6.2.4).
-Hence, for our tsunami casualty modeling purposes, an individual is identified as 1) either permanent or temporary, and 2) either < 65 years of age or \geq 65 years (Figure 2-2).
+Hence, for our tsunami casualty modeling purposes, an individual is identified as:

+- 1) either permanent or temporary; and, - 2) either < 65 years of age or \geq 65 years (Figure 2-2).

-3 H005006, "Total for seasonal, recreational, or occasional use" in the Total Vacancy data per census block, 2010 U.S. Census, divided by total number of households in the census block, obtained from Table S1101.
+$^{^3}$ H005006, "Total for seasonal, recreational, or occasional use" in the Total Vacancy data per census block, 2010 U.S. Census divided by total number of households in the census block, obtained from Table S1101.

 Figure 2-2.
-Summary parameters used to define the process for distributing the permanent resident and visitor populations across U.S. census block-groups.
+Summary parameters and explanation used to define the process for distributing the permanent resident and visitor populations across U.S. census block groups.

-Occupancy Type Number of Units People Per Unit People per UDF: Explanation People per UDF: Math Age < 65 Ratio A) Permanent Single-family Residential 1 unit The ACS 2013-2017 census data The People per Unit value was [Number of Units] 0.7 Population Single-raining Residentia 1 unit report the number of permanent then multiplied by the total ([Number of Multi-family Residential 1 unit per 800 ft 2 residents at the census block group number of units belonging to permanent people in 0.7 I unit per 660 ft (CBG) level.
-For each CBG in the each UDF to assign the total CBG]/ Dormitories 1 unit per 400 ft 2 study area, the permanent number of permanent residents.
-[Number of units in 0.9 Bornintories population number was divided by CBG]) the total number of units within the 0.05 Assisted Living 1 unit per 600 ft 2 CBG.
-This established a People per Unit number.

-B) Temporary Single-family Residential 2 units < 1,500 ft 2 2.0 The 2010 census data reports [People per Unit] 0.7 Population 3 units < 2,700 ft 2 the residential vacancy rate at [Number of Units] 4 units < 4,000 ft 2 the census block (CB) level.
-For [CB vacancy rate] 5 units < 5,500 ft 2 each residential UDF, the 6 units ≥ 5,500 ft 2 corresponding vacancy rate was Multi-family Residential 1 unit per 800 ft 2 2.2 multiplied by the number of 0.7 Wulti-failing Residential units, establishing the number of Hotel/Motel 1 unit per 455 ft 2 1.7 units occupied by temporary 0.7 HOLEI/WOLEI residents.
-This last number was Dormitories 1 unit per 400 ft 2 1.0 then multiplied by the People 0.9 Per Unit value.
-Recreational Vehicle 1 unit 3.22 For mapping simplicity, some [Number of Units] 0.3 1 unit UDF points are assigned multiple [People per Unit] Tent, Yurt 1 unit 3.22 units, such as docks in boat 0.9 marinas.
-Boat 1 unit 0.1 0.9
+Occupancy Type Number of Units People Per Unit People per UDF: Explanation People per UDF: Math Age < 65 Ratio A) Permanent Population Single-family Residential 1 unit The ACS 2014-2018 census data reports the number of permanent The People Per Unit value is then multiplied by the total number of units belonging to each UDF to assign the total number of permanent residents.
+[Number of Units] × ([Number of permanent people in CBG] / [Number of units in CBG]) 0.7 Multi-family Residential 1 unit per 800 ft 2 residents at the census block group (CBG) level.
+For each CBG in the 0.7 Dormitories 1 unit per 400 ft 2 study area, divide the permanent population number by the total 0.9 Assisted Living 1 unit per 600 ft 2 number of units within the CBG.
+This established a People per unit number.
+0.05 B) Temporary Single-family Residential 2 units < 1,500 ft 2 The 2010 census data reports the [People Per Unit] × Population 3 units < 2,700 ft 2 1 residential vacancy rate at the [number of units] × [CB 4 units < 4,000 ft 2 2.0 census block (CB) level.
+For each vacancy rate] 0.7 5 units < 5,500 ft 2] residential UDF, the corresponding 6 units ≥ 5,500 ft 2 vacancy rate was multiplied by the Multi-family Residential 1 unit per 800 ft 2 2.2 number of units, establishing the number of units occupied by temporary residents.
+This was then multiplied by the People Per Unit 0.7 Hotel/Motel 1 unit per 455 ft 2 1.7 0.7 Dormitories 1 unit per 400 ft 2 1.0 value.
+0.9 Recreational Vehicle 1 unit 3.22 For mapping simplicity, some UDF points are assigned multiple units, such as docks in boat marinas.
+[Number of Units] × [People per Unit] 0.3 Tent, Yurt 1 unit 3.22 0.9 Boat 1 unit 0.1 0.9